DNNCommunity/DNNDocs/content/tutorials/themes/creating-themes/create-css/index.md

 ```

 ## Positioning and z-index
-When elements are not positioned "static", or have negative margins or transparency, a layering context is created and the css property `z-index` can be used to defined their height in those layers.
-A higher number means the element is on top of any other elements that does not specify a `z-index` or has a lower one.
+When elements are not positioned "static", or have negative margins or transparency, a layering context is created.
+The CSS property `z-index` can be used to define their height in those layers.
+A higher number means the element is on top of any other elements that do not specify a `z-index` or has a lower one.
 This layering context is local and contained within the parent element, except when `float` is used.
-Historically many DNN controls and themes use floats and for that reason a number range has been traditionally used to attempt to prevent conflicts between modules and themes.
+Historically, many DNN controls and themes use floats, so a number range has been traditionally used to attempt to prevent conflicts between modules and themes.
 Here are the z-index values used within DNN:

 - DNN FormPopup: **100000** (for modules that use built-in popups)
 - DNN Menu sub-items: **1001**